Published on December 27th, 2017 | by Anthony Milano0

 And we did.”

 You have to give credit where it’s due; the man was fully committed to keeping his appearance a secret.
-What ended up being one of the most genuinely surprising on-air moments in WWE history very well could have lost some of its lustre had it been leaked to the internet dirt sheets.
+The arrival of Eric Bischoff in WWE ended up being one of the most genuinely surprising on-air moments in WWE history.
+It very well could have lost some of its luster had it been leaked to the internet dirt sheets.
 The fact that he was more than willing to be treated like a member of witness protection rather than a paid entertainer, is a real testament to just how much he understands the business.
-Bischoff continues to detail just how far out of the way he would go to remain hidden:
+We continue to detail just how far out of the way he would go to hide the arrival of Eric Bischoff in WWE.

 “The Raw I was going to appear on was at Continental Airlines Arena in East Rutherford, New Jersey.
 I came into New York City and stayed across the river near LaGuardia Airport.
 Monday morning, a town car came over and picked me up, bringing me to another hotel not far from the arena, but not the one where the wrestlers were staying.